 This one means that you are maintaining and developing healthy relationships, enjoying being with others, developing friendships and relations at an intimate level, caring about others, and letting others care about you.
 It also entails contributing to your community.
 Test your social wellness here.

-This dimension embodies finding purpose, meaning and value in your life with or without organized religion, and acting and contributing in ways that are consistent with your beliefs and values.
+This dimension embodies finding purpose, meaning and value in your life with or without organized religion (religion requires spirituality but not vice versa), generally with consideration to something bigger.
+It also consists acting and contributing in ways that are consistent with your beliefs and values.
 Assess your spiritual wellness here.

 This one is all about preparing for, and ultimately participating in, work that provides you with personal satisfaction and fulfillment that is consistent with your values, goals, and even lifestyle.
 It also involves infusing your work with the contribution of your talents, skills, unique gifts in a way that is personally meaningful and rewarding.
 Thought occupation is technically different from vocation,* you may like this occupational wellness quiz.